Dahks/Dahks/README.md

 - 👀 I’m interested in computers and art
 - 🌱 I’m currently learning a variety of things, mostly involving computers
 - 💞️ I’m looking to collaborate on seomthing fun!
-- 📫 How to reach me: A comment :D
+- 📫 How to reach me: Via comments :D